 Another ‘enhancement’ is the planned use of Quay Street by AT as an ‘interchange’ for double–decker buses.
 The wall of noisy, diesel emitting double-deckers will further compound congestion and also compromise views and connectivity with the harbour.
 Among the reasons why the move is strongly opposed by Cooper & Company, the owners of the adjacent Britomart heritage precinct and highly-rated urban renewal project.

-Another proposed change, thankfully subject to a notified consent, is a ‘mooring dolphin’ off Queens Wharf .
+Another proposed change, thankfully subject to a notified consent, are ‘mooring dolphins’ off Queens Wharf .
 This to enable berthing mega-sized cruise ships.
-Leaving aside the merits or otherwise of ratepayers having to pay for this, it needs to be pointed out that this is not really a mooring dolphin as normally understood by the term.
+Leaving aside the merits or otherwise of ratepayers having to pay for this, it needs to be pointed out that these are not really a mooring dolphin as normally understood by the term.
 Mooring dolphins used around the world, for instance at Circular Quay, Sydney, are anchored to the sea floor and positioned in the harbour like buoys or beacons – quite separate and with no physical attachment to the land or wharves.
-In contrast this fake ‘mooring dolphin’ will be connected to the end of Queens Wharf by a 90m long jetty, in effect it is a mooring bollard at the end of a major extension to Queens Wharf.
+In contrast these fake ‘mooring dolphins’ will be connected to the end of Queens Wharf by a 90m long jetty, in effect it is two mooring bollards built into a major extension to Queens Wharf.
 This flies in the face of the strong public consensus against further encroachments into the harbour.
 In 2015 there was a public outcry when Ports of Auckland tried to expand Bledisloe wharf by a similar length extension.
 Auckland Council spent over $500,000 of ratepayers’ money supporting Ports’ plans in the High Court and lost.
 Evidently council and its CCOs have failed to learn the lessons that should have been learnt then.
 This brings me to the proposed ‘Downtown public space’.
 Ever since Auckland Council sold Queen Elizabeth Square (for a risable net price) there has been a push by council officers to replace the open space so willingly traded away, by reclaiming a part of the ferry basin opposite Albert Street.
 The people of Auckland have not asked for this and have made it clear they want an end to harbour encroachments.
 The extension with an associated twee, arty ‘blob’ sitting in the water, portrayed in council publicity as “an oasis inspired by our coastal and cultural environment”, is in reality just another unimaginative encroachment.
 This will restrict ferries operating from the ideal place for them, make berthing cruise ships at Princes Wharf more difficult and hinder navigation within the ferry basin.
 These are just some of the planned changes.

 A working waterfront and a ‘people friendly’ waterfront, as the present situation demonstrates need not be incompatible.
 While improvements and enhancements are always welcome, that requires a practical understanding of how the area works, if not vision.
 Such vision, let alone practicalty, is sadly lacking among council and CCO bureaucrats.
 It appears to me that the objective of the exercise is to ‘transform’ our working waterfront into a sort of sterile playground for city hipsters.
 So not ‘extraordinary’, not ‘welcoming’ and certainly not ‘authentic’ or ‘beautiful’.